Helping you find the right answers

 A loan from the Government’s Public Works Loan Board, via Liverpool City Council, is also one of the options being explored.

-The chosen funding solution will be finalised prior to the submission of a planning application.
+The funding solution will be finalised upon the determination of a planning application.

 Would Liverpool City Council still benefit if Everton chose to finance the stadium privately?

-The project will match the £1billion boost to the local economy provided by the Liverpool Echo Arena and Exhibition Centre development, but will support a significantly greater number of jobs – more than 15,000 in total.
+The project will exceed the £1billion boost to the local economy provided by the M&S Bank Arena and Exhibition Centre development, but will support a significantly greater number of jobs – more than 15,000 in total.

 Goodison Park – The Future